Kelly erroneously claimed Wilson took credit for building funding

 "Immediately I went into attack mode," Wilson said, noting that others had told her the process could take as long as a year.

-She added that "it is a miracle to say the least" that the bill was passed by Congress and signed so quickly by then-President Barack Obama.
+She added that "it is a miracle to say the least" that the bill was passed by Congress and signed so quickly by then-President Barack Obama and said the swift passage "speaks to the respect that our Congress has for the Federal Bureau of Investigations."

 Wilson also recognized other members of Congress, including then-House Speaker John Boehner, for their key roles in helping to get the legislation quickly through Congress.